 The report is hardly surprising.
-In the past year, people have suffered personal loss and experienced financial difficulties.
-The prolonged isolation and uncertainty have led to an increase in depression, anxiety, addictions, and thoughts of self-harm among the public.
+Since the pandemic, people have suffered personal loss and experienced financial difficulties, with prolonged isolation and uncertainty leading to an increase in depression, anxiety, addictions, and thoughts of self-harm.

-Even before the pandemic, mental health was a major concern with one in five Canadians expected to experience a mental health problem in any given year.
+Even before the pandemic, though, mental health was a major concern, with one in five Canadians expected to experience a mental health problem in any given year.

 What should I do if an employee informs me about their mental health issue?

 You must not discriminate against an employee due to a mental health issue or illness.
-Discriminatory acts would include termination, harassment, denial of job opportunity or promotion.
+Discriminatory acts include termination, harassment, denial of job opportunities, or promotions.

 What is the difference between a mental illness and a mental health concern?

 The Canadian Mental Health Association defines mental illness as a “diagnosed disorder of thought, mood, or behaviour that has been present for an extended period of time (is not transient) and causes significant distress to the individual”.

 A mental health concern is “a concern held by the individual due to a perceived deficit in mood or thought that is distressing but has not necessarily been present for an extended period”.